ivan-c/raspi-packer-templates/README.md

 By default, a system image for the Raspberry Pi 4B is generated.
 To build a system image for the Raspberry Pi 3B+, invoke packer as follows:

     packer build -var rpi_hardware_version=3 debian-arm64.json

+## Configuration
+[User Variables](https://www.packer.io/docs/templates/legacy_json_templates/user-variables) can be overridden invidiually by passing `-var 'key=value'` or passing a JSON file via `-var-file=path`.
+For a complete list of variables that can be overridden, see [Configuration](./CONFIG.md)

 ## Download
 Images are built by GitHub Actions with every commit.
 To download the image from a job, navigate to [Actions](https://github.com/ivan-c/packer-templates/actions), select the latest job and click the desired image in the Artifacts section.